IIIF/api/source/api/auth/0.9/implementation.md

 * Observe that the status code is now 200
 * Use the information in the Description Resource to display the Content Resource described

-There are different ways of doing implementing this in different styles of client user interface.
-These notes explore the issues implementors will encounter.
+There are different ways of implementing this in different styles of client user interface.
+These notes explore the issues implementers will encounter.

 ## 2. CORS Support